 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

-This program includes opportunities for study abroad and/or student teaching abroad.
-Students have studied abroad in Australia, Africa and Costa Rica and completed student teaching in places such as Ireland and Costa Rica.
+This program includes opportunities for study abroad.
+Students have studied in Australia, Africa and Costa Rica.

 There are no admission requirements beyond admission to Appalachian State University.

 - The Child Development (non-licensure) degree is designed to give students a broad base of knowledge about children and families.

 - Students also gain experience on campus at the Lucy Brock Child Development Laboratory Program (LBCDLP), a Reggio-inspired child development program with an emergent curriculum.